webguru103/smooch-docs/source/rest/index.md

 <api>`POST /v1/webhooks`</api>

 Create a webhook for the specified app.
 The response body will include a list of triggers that will trigger the webhook (currently only message triggers are supported) as well as a secret which will be transmitted with each webhook invocation and can be used to verify the authenticity of the caller.

+Alternatively, you can use the Webhooks integration in the Smooch dashboard to easily create a webhook.

 | **Arguments**             |   |
 |---------------------------|---|